How to Collect Unpaid Rent Once a Tenant Moves Out: Landlord Tips

 Explore legal options

 If a tenant continues to have unpaid rent despite multiple attempts to resolve the issue, taking them to small claims court can be a viable option.
-Small claims court provides a platform to present evidence and seek a judgment for unpaid rent, allowing landlords to recover the rent owed.
+Small claims court provides a platform to present evidence and seek a judgment to collect unpaid rent, allowing landlords to recover the rent owed.

 The exact steps to file in small claims court vary depending on the jurisdiction, but here is a general outline of the process: